Tom and Jerry (2021 American film): Plot

-After many failed attempts, Tom designs an elaborate mouse trap and gets Jerry out of the hotel.
-Meanwhile, Kayla helps with the wedding plans and learns from Preeta that her engagement ring is missing.
-Jerry returns, to clash with Tom, and reveals to Kayla that he had Preeta's ring and agrees to give it back to her if she lets him live in the hotel.
-Before Kayla can agree, Terence returns from walking Spike and notices Tom looking for Jerry hiding in Kayla's coat pocket, but creates a huge scene that causes Spike, Tom, and Jerry to destroy the hotel's lobby.
+After more failed attempts, Tom designs an elaborate mouse trap that gets Jerry out of the hotel.
+Meanwhile, Kayla helps with the wedding plans and learns that Preeta's engagement ring is missing.
+Jerry returns, to clash with Tom on the piano, and reveals to Kayla that he had Preeta's ring and agrees to give it back to her in exchange for letting him live in the hotel.
+Before Kayla can agree, Terence returns from walking Spike and notices Tom looking for Jerry hiding in Kayla's coat pocket, creating a scene that causes Spike, Tom, and Jerry's chase to destroy the lobby.
 Terence is suspended, while Kayla is promoted to event manager, for returning Preeta's ring.
 Kayla tells Tom and Jerry that they will have to get along and spend the next day bonding if they want to stay in the hotel, to which they reluctantly agree.

-While Kayla takes care of the hotel and manages the wedding with the crew, Tom and Jerry explore the city, but are imprisoned at a pound, after inadvertently disrupting a New York Yankees baseball game, by committing fan interference.
-A vengeful Terence separately visits Tom and Jerry and feeds them lies about what they said about each other behind their back, inciting them to a battle at the ceremony that throws the wedding into carnage and destroys the rest of the hotel.
-After Kayla comes clean and leaves in humiliation, Terence evicts Tom, and Preeta renounces the wedding.
-A sorrowful Tom and Jerry put their differences aside, and convince Kayla and the hotel crew, including a skeptical Terence, to salvage the wedding.
-While the pair lure Preeta and Toots to Central Park, where the wedding is held at.
+While Kayla takes care of the hotel and manages the wedding with the crew, Tom and Jerry explore the city, but are imprisoned at a pound, after inadvertently committing fan interference at a baseball game.
+A vengeful Terence separately visits Tom and Jerry and feeds them lies about what they said about each other behind their backs, leading to another duel at the ceremony that throws the wedding into chaos and destroys the rest of the hotel.
+After Kayla comes clean and leaves in disgrace, Terence evicts Tom, and Preeta renounces the wedding.
+Realizing that it is their fault, Tom and Jerry put their differences aside, and convince Kayla and the hotel crew, including a skeptical Terence, to salvage the wedding.
+The pair lure Preeta and Toots to Central Park, where the wedding is held.

-Kayla promises to Preeta that Tom and Jerry have atoned for their behavior, and Ben apologizes to Preeta for his extensive expenses, in light of impressing her dad.
-Kayla and the stolen resume's owner reconcile with each other and get jobs at the hotel, while Tom strives to be a pianist and plays the piano for Toots, with Jerry joining the party, until a mishap causes them to fight again.
-In the post-credit scene, Ben receives a bill for both weddings.
+Kayla promises to Preeta that Tom and Jerry have atoned for their behavior, and Ben apologizes to Preeta for his extensive expenses, in light of impressing her father.
+Kayla and the stolen resume's owner reconcile with each other and get jobs at the hotel, while Tom finally becomes a jazz pianist and plays the piano for Toots, with Jerry joining the party until a mishap causes them to fight again.
+In a post-credit scene, Ben receives a bill for both weddings.